-- Comprehensive Geriatric Assessment. - Any need for mental health or psychology input (eg self harm, victim of violent crime, domestic abuse). - Confirmed collateral history of premorbid level of function (ie further details added to admission information from primary care, Coordinate My Care, family, etc). - Consideration of poor prognosis and pre injury baseline with 'watchful waiting' of the patient's progress.
+- " Any age related further management required. - " Any need for mental health or psychology input (eg self harm, victim of violent crime, domestic abuse). - " Confirmed collateral history of premorbid level of function (ie further details added to admission information from primary care, Coordinate My Care, family, etc). - " Consideration of poor prognosis and pre injury baseline with 'watchful waiting' of the patient's progress.
 The lack of response to injury or treatment may take longer in elderly patients.
-This should include exclusion of reversible medical causes and decision about the optimum location for care. - Advanced care/palliative planning.
+This should include exclusion of reversible medical causes and decision about the optimum location for care. - " Advanced care/palliative planning.